palewire/first-python-notebook/docs/pipenv/index.rst

 By default, Python's third-party packages are all installed in a shared "global" folder somewhere in the depths of your computer.
 By default, every Python project on your computer draws from this same set of installed programs.

-While is a simple and straightforward way to configure a computer, it quickly falls apart when you start to get serious about coding.
+This approach is fine for your first experiments with Python, but it quickly falls apart when you start to get serious about coding.

-Open-source projects are changing every day and such conflicts are common, especially when you factor in the sub-dependencies of your project’s direct dependencies, as well as the sub-dependencies of those sub-dependencies.

-What if you start a new, separate Python project that requires a *different* version of a previously installed package?

 For instance, say you develop an web application today with `Flask`_ version 1.1.
 What if, a year from now, you want to start a new project and use a newer version of Flask?
-Your old app is still live and requires occasional patches, but Flask has changed enough in the past year that code cannot be compatible with the new version.
+Your old app is still live and requires occasional patches, but you don't have time to re-write all of your old to make it compatible with the latest version of Flask.

+Open-source projects are changing every day and such conflicts are common, especially when you factor in the sub-dependencies of your project’s direct dependencies, as well as the sub-dependencies of those sub-dependencies.

 Programmers solve this problem by creating a `virtual environment`_ for each project that isolates them into discrete, independent containers that do not rely on code in the global environment.

 Strictly speaking, working within a virtual environment is not required.
 At first, it might even feel like a hassle.
 But in the long run, you will be glad you did it.
 And you don’t have to take my word for it, you can read discussions on `StackOverflow`_ and `Reddit`_.

-Good think pipenv can do this too.
+Good thing Pipenv can do this too.

 *****************
-Installing pipenv
+Installing Pipenv
 *****************

 Pipenv and its prerequisites are installed via your computer's `command-line interface`_.
 You can verify its there by typing the following into your terminal: